Skip to main content

 Rule types

-Manual rules define attribute-based conditions to boost or bury products.
-For example, you can boost all products from a specific vendor or bury products tagged as “clearance” for particular search queries.
+Manual rules define attribute-based conditions to promote or demote products.
+For example, you can promote all products from a specific vendor or demote products tagged as “clearance” for particular search queries.
 Visual rules let you pin products to exact positions in search results using a drag-and-drop interface.
 Search for a query, then drag products into the order you want them to appear.

 Scope